GOVERNMENT CODE

 SUBCHAPTER B. FINANCIAL REPORTING

 Sec.
 2101.011.
-FINANCIAL INFORMATION REQUIRED OF STATE AGENCIES.
+FINANCIAL INFORMATION REQUIRED OF STATE AGENCIES. (a) In this section:

 (1) "Annual financial report" means the annual financial report required by this section.